 If you are contacted by or are working with the news media, you should seek the assistance of Media Relations.

-The university often receives requests for student information to include in studies.
-If you receive such a request, refer the requester to the Office of Institutional Research.
+UNF often receives requests for student information to include in studies.
+If you receive such a request, refer the requestor to the Office of Institutional Research.

 The Solomon Amendment is a federal law that governs the type of student data (defined as recruitment information) that may be released to military recruiters without student consent.
 Under this law, the following has been designated as recruitment information: student name, addresses, telephone numbers, date and place of birth, level of education, academic major, degrees received, and the most recent previous educational institution attended.